kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#tab Proxmox}}

-The Proxmox credentials are optional, when initializing the provider they can be set in the `ProxmoxCluster` resource, If you do not set them here.
+The Proxmox credentials are optional, when creating a cluster they can be set in the `ProxmoxCluster` resource, if you do not set them here.

 ```bash
 # The host for the Proxmox cluster